 Students who are fluent in a foreign language may add a bilingual endorsement to their teaching license.
 Students who are NOT fluent in another language may add an ELL endorsement.
-Both endorsements require six specific courses and two practicum experiences.
+Both endorsements require six specific courses and 100 hours of documented experience in a BIL/ELL setting.
 See the certification officer for specific requirements for these endorsements.